IMF urges Asia to be mindful of spillover risks from monetary tightening

-TOKYO (REUTERS) - Asian economies must be mindful of spillover risks as a decade of unconventional easing policies by major central banks is unwound faster than expected, International Monetary Fund (IMF) deputy managing director Kenji Okamura said.
+TOKYO • Asian economies must be mindful of spillover risks as a decade of unconventional easing policies by major central banks is unwound faster than expected, said International Monetary Fund (IMF) deputy managing director Kenji Okamura.

 Asian economies faced a choice between supporting growth with more stimulus and withdrawing it to stabilise debt and inflation, he said.